Direct Homeless Exits Through City Programs

 San Francisco met its FY 2016-17 target with 1,596 individuals exiting homelessness through permanent supportive housing or the Homeward Bound program.
-The number of individuals and families placed in permanent supportive housing was lower in the first half of FY 2016-17 than historic trends for that period, while the number of individuals reunited with family and friends through Homeward Bound was more consistent with historic trends.
+The number of individuals and families placed in permanent supportive housing in the first half of FY 2017-18 was below average for that period, while the number of individuals reunited with family and friends through Homeward Bound was slightly above average.

-As of December 2016, the City is on track to reach it's target of 1,570 exits from homelessness by the end of FY 2016-17.
-DHSH will continue working towards implementing a coordinated entry system for the City’s supportive housing portfolio through FY 2016-17.
+As of December 2017, the City is on track to reach it's target of 1,620 exits from homelessness by the end of FY 2017-18.
+HSH will continue working towards implementing a coordinated entry system for the City’s supportive housing portfolio through FY 2017-18.
 The goal of the coordinated entry system is to assess and identify families and individuals in order to best match client needs to housing exits, prioritizing those most in need of the intervention.
 Coordinated entry is being used for placing homeless veterans and will soon be used for families as well.
-DHSH plans to fully implement a coordinated entry system by October 2018.
+HSH plans to fully implement a coordinated entry system in 2018.

 Below are the permanent supportive housing programs included in the Homeless Exits Though City Programs performance measure:

 - Master Lease: DHSH leases single room occupancy (SRO) buildings and contracts nonprofits to provide property management and supportive services.
 Some buildings are funded through Care Not Cash (CNC), an initiative passed by San Francisco voters in 2004 to transfer some of the city’s cash assistance to homeless persons to investments in supportive housing.
 DHSH only refers CAAP clients to CNC buildings.
 DHSH refers both CAAP and non-CAAP clients, many of whom are Supplemental Security (SSI) recipients, to the non-CNC buildings.